What is English Bridge Teachers Association?

 More details on the process of obtaining Professional Membership can be found here.

 Accessing the Teacher Zone

 Teachers who are EBU members should log onto their My EBU Page, and then choose 'Teacher Zone' from the 'utilities' menu.
-EBTA members who are not EBU members should contact Lisa Miller.
+EBTA members who are not also EBU members should contact Lisa Miller.